tc39/proposal-decorators/README.md

 In this proposal, private methods and private accessors are supported.
 These have individually motivated use cases, and they help provide full orthogonality to class features.

 Why?
-- *Private methods*: Clearly behavior encapsulation is an important for modularity similar to state encapsulation.
+- *Private methods*: Behavior encapsulation is an important for modularity similar to state encapsulation.
 Private methods provide a simple way to evolve classes towards more encapsulation--with a public method, only a name change is needed--with a public method, all that is needed is a preceding `#` to the name to make it private.
 A proposed complementary feature would be lexically scoped functions inside class bodies.
 This proposal is compatible with that, but lexically scoped functions in class bodies would change the way the receiver is passed, making it more difficult to evolve code.
 - *Private accessors*: These may be most useful in conjunction with decorators on private fields, to turn private fields into private getter/setter pairs, for example:
   - An `@observed` decorator may call a callback to update a View if a private field is used as part of a Model, in one0-way data binding.
   - A `@deprecated` decorator may print out warnings or count usages of deprecated private fields, when evolving a large class to remove usages of a field.